markjolah/markjolah.github.io/index.md

 **T**riangular **U**nstructured **M**esh with **B**ezier elements in a **L**agrangian **E**nvironment
 ![Tumble](/assets/images/tumble.png)

-Tumble is an mesh-geometry framework for fully [Lagrangian](https://en.wikiversity.org/wiki/Nonlinear_finite_elements/Lagrangian_and_Eulerian_descriptions) finite element, [Navier-Stokes](https://en.wikipedia.org/wiki/Navier%E2%80%93Stokes_equations) fluid flow simulation.
+Tumble is a mesh geometry framework for representing fully [Lagrangian](https://en.wikiversity.org/wiki/Nonlinear_finite_elements/Lagrangian_and_Eulerian_descriptions) finite element simulations of [Navier-Stokes](https://en.wikipedia.org/wiki/Navier%E2%80%93Stokes_equations) fluid flow.
 In a Lagrangian mesh, the elements move with the fluid they represent.
-This causes them to deform over time.
+This causes elements to deform over time.
 We handle this by using curved elements with [Bezier](https://en.wikipedia.org/wiki/B%C3%A9zier_curve) edges.
-The TUMBLE package is responsible for moving the mesh elements, and running a sequence of cleaning phases to maintain mesh quality.
+The *TUMBLE* package is responsible for moving the mesh elements, and running a sequence of cleaning phases to maintain mesh quality.
 This includes flipping and re-interpolating elements to maintain the [Delaunay property](https://en.wikipedia.org/wiki/Delaunay_triangulation).

-* Part of the [Sangria Project](http://www.cs.cmu.edu/~sangria/) at Carnegie Mellon, which encompassed several research groups targeting advanced parallel geometric and numerical algorithms and software for simulating complex flows with dynamic interfaces.
+* Funded by the [Sangria Project](http://www.cs.cmu.edu/~sangria/) at Carnegie Mellon, which encompassed several computer science research groups targeting advanced parallel geometric and numerical algorithms and software for simulating complex flows with dynamic interfaces.
 * [Tumble Project site](http://www.cs.cmu.edu/~sangria/tumble/index.html)
 * [Tumble Documentation](http://www.cs.cmu.edu/~sangria/tumble/doc/index.html)
 * Publications: